menu

 Also of interest is that New Rochelle has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about New Rochelle is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+New Rochelle is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 New Rochelle is an extremely ethnically-diverse city.
 The people who call New Rochelle home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Rochelle residents report their race to be White, followed by Black or African-American.
 New Rochelle also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 29.90% of the city’s residents.
-Important ancestries of people in New Rochelle include Italian, Irish, German, Jamaican, and English.
+People of Hispanic or Latino origin account for 31.04% of the city’s residents.
+Important ancestries of people in New Rochelle include Italian, Irish, German, English, and Jamaican.

 The most common language spoken in New Rochelle is English.
 Other important languages spoken here include Spanish and French.